-200 IF LOC(1) > 50 THEN STOP
+Example 200 IF LOC(1)>50 THEN STOP

-7. 86 LOCATE Statement yntax DCATE [row][,[col][,[cursor][,[start][,stop]]]] Frow > is a line number (vertical) on the screen.
-Row should be a nueric expression returning an unsigned integer. col > is the column number on the screen.
-It should be a numeric pression returning an unsigned integer. cursor> is a Boolean value indicating whether the cursor should be sible or not. start > is the cursor starting line (vertical) on the screen. should be a numeric expression returning an unsigned integer. stop > is the cursor stop line (vertical) on the screen.
-It should be a sumeric expression returning an unsigned integer. М urpose oves the cursor to the specified position.
-Optional parameters turn the inking cursor on and off and define the vertical start and stop lines.
-Re Ar emarks ny value outside the specified ranges will result in an "Illegal function all" error.
-In this case, previous values are retained. ny parameter may be omitted from the statement.
-If a parameter is omitd, the previous value is assumed. ify ste ote that the < start > and < stop > lines are the raster lines that spectwhich pixels on the screen are lit.
-A wider range between the start and op lines will produce a taller cursor, such as one that occupies an entire paracter block. the $<$ start $>$ line is given but the $<$ stop $>$ line is omitted, $<$ stop $>$ sumes the same value as $<$ start $>$. ce ne last line on the screen is reserved for softkey display and is not ac- essible to the cursor unless the softkey display is off and LOCATE is sed to get to it.
+7.86 LOCATE Statement

+LOCATE [row][,[col][,[cursor][,[start][,stop]]]]

+<row> is a line number (vertical) on the screen.
+Row should be a numeric expression returning an unsigned integer in the range 1 to 25.

+<col> is the column number on the screen.
+It

+should be a numeric expression returning an

+unsigned integer in the range 1 to 80, or 1 to

+40, depending on the screen width.

+<cursor> is a value indicating whether the cursor is visible or not (l=on, θ =off).

+<start> is the cursor starting line (vertical) in the character cell.
+It should be between 0 (top scan line) and 7 (bottom scan line).

+<stop> is the cursor stop line (vertical) in the

+character cell.
+It should be between Ø (top

+scan line) and 7 (bottom scan line).

+Moves the cursor to the specified position.
+Optional parameters turn the blinking cursor on and off and define the cursor size.

+Any value outside the specified ranges will result in an "Illegal function call" error.
+In this case, previous values are retained.

+Any parameter may be omitted from the statement.
+If a parameter is omitted, the previous value is assumed.

+Note that the <start> and <stop> lines are the raster lines that specify which pixels on the screen are lit.
+A wider range between the start and stop lines will produce a taller cursor, such as one that occupies an entire character block.

+The last line on the screen is reserved for softkey display and is not accessible to the cursor unless the softkey display is off and

+LOCATE is used to get to it.

-10 LOCATE 1,1
+Example 10 LOCATE 1,1